TV Pop Diaries

 From Radio Times "Peter Powell introduces a summer series designed to bring a splash of holiday colour to Saturday evenings."

-Someone at BBC1 had made the questionable decision to bring Radio 1's Roadshow to TV on this Saturday evening show.
-The public would have been familiar with the faces of the DJs from Top Of The Pops, but it didn't necessarily mean that they liked them and wanted to see them again.
+Someone at the BBC had made the questionable decision to bring Radio One's annual summer roadshow to TV on a Saturday evening.
+The public would have been familiar with the faces of the DJs from Top Of The Pops, but it didn't necessarily mean that they liked them and wanted to see them again at the weekend.
+Quite why BBC in Manchester was chosen to make the show is unknown since the shows mostly came from coastal towns.

-Each week the musical acts appeared at a local night club, however the travelling
+Each week two musical acts appeared at a local night club, however the travelling

-stage would be put to use as each host DJ had to compete a challenge, and introduce
+Radio One stage would be put to use as each host DJ had to compete a challenge, and

 The Kings of 1984 Frankie Goes To Hollywood were the stars of the first show, while Nik Kershaw, The Thompson Twins, Spandau Ballet, Ultravox, Level 42 and others made the show feel like Top Of The Pops had gone on holiday.